napi-rs/napi-rs/README.md

 > This project was initialized from [xray](https://github.com/atom/xray)

-A minimal library for building compiled `NodeJS` add-ons in `Rust`.
+A minimal library for building compiled `Node.js` add-ons in `Rust`.

 <p>
   <a href="https://docs.rs/crate/napi"><img src="https://docs.rs/napi/badge.svg"></img></a>